mikehostetler/codeswarm-master/README.md

 ## Usage

-The server will build a project from a Git repo when the URL is triggered:
+The server will build a project from a Git repo when the URL is triggered with a `POST`:

 ```html
 http(s)://yourserver.com:{APP-PORT}/{BUILD-KEY}/{PROJECT-NAME}